A look at the cars from Daniel Craig’s run of five James Bond movies.

-One important ingredient of the James Bond formula has always been the cars.
-Ever since 007 existed he has been associated with one automotive marque or another.
-In the books it was Bentley, although he also drove an Aston Martin DB Mk III in Goldfinger and numerous other hire cars when the occasion demanded it.
+Cars have always been an essential ingredient of the James Bond formula, and ever since he existed Bond has been associated with one automotive marque or another.
+In the books it was Bentley, although he also drove an Aston Martin DB Mk III in Goldfinger.
+And there were numerous other cars, often hired when the occasion demanded it.

-And in the films it has been Aston Martin ever since the DB5 first appeared in Goldfinger.
-The car became so linked to brand Bond that to this day it almost feels that without James Bond Astom Martin would have surely floundered.
-And they’ve come close to it on many a time.
+In the films it has been Aston Martin ever since the DB5 first appeared in Goldfinger.
+The car became so linked to brand Bond that to this day it almost feels that without James Bond, Aston Martin would have surely floundered.
+And they’ve come close to it on many an occasion.

 Of course it hasn’t always been Aston Martin in the film series.
 There was the Sunbean Alpine in Dr No and the Bentley in From Russia With Love for instance.
 The Lotus Esprit in The Spy Who Loved Me is also one of Bond’s most iconic cars, turning as it did from road going vehicle to submarine at the flip of a switch.

 And there were those BMWs in the 1990s.
 But as much as BMW make good cars, they were always more area sales manager than super secret agent.